International-Data-Spaces-Association/ids-specification/negotiation/contract.negotiation.protocol.md

 An `Agreement` must contain a `dspace:consumerId` and `dspace:providerId`.
 The contents of these properties are a [Dataspace](../model/terminology.md#dataspace)-specific unique identifier of the contract agreement parties.
-Note that these identifiers are not necessarily the same as the identifiers of the participant agents negotiating the contract (i.e. the "connectors").
+Note that these identifiers are not necessarily the same as the identifiers of the [Participant Agents](../model/terminology.md#participant-agent) negotiating the contract (i.e. the "connectors").

 ### 4. ContractAgreementVerificationMessage